Australian Embassy

 • If you were married in Australia, you must present your official RBDM marriage certificate (not the ceremonial certificate you receive on the day of the ceremony).
 You must apply to the RBDM to receive your official marriage certificate.
 A RBDM marriage certificate does not need to be legalised.

-• If you revert to a former family name after divorcing or following the death of your spouse, you must present document(s) that link your current name and that previous name, such as a divorce certificate or marriage certificate.
+• If you revert to a former family name after divorcing or following the death of your spouse, you must present document(s) that link your current name and that previous name, such as a divorce certificate or marriage certificate, or the death certificate / death report.

 • If you were married in Australia, you must present your official RBDM marriage certificate (not the ceremonial certificate you receive on the day of the ceremony).
 You must apply to the RBDM in the State you were married to receive your official marriage certificate.
 A RBDM marriage certificate does not need to be legalised.